FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdateMore.md

 I found this when using an NSX-T instance using a self signed certificate.

-Examining my certificate I found out this (hostname and not FQDN or ip in my cert):
+Examining my certificate I found out this (i just had an hostname and not FQDN or ip in my cert):

 ![](/uploads/NSX-T certicate API-2.png)